AdobeDocs/platform-learn.en/help/bootcamp/uc/uc2/ex2.md

 ![ACOP](./images/acophome.png)

 You'll be redirected to the **Home**  view in Journey Optimizer.
 First, make sure you're using the correct sandbox.
 The sandbox to use is called `Bootcamp`.
 To change from one sandbox to another, click on **Prod** and select the sandbox from the list.
-In this example, the sandbox is named **Bootcamp2**.
+In this example, the sandbox is named **Bootcamp**.
 You'll then be in the **Home** view of your sandbox `Bootcamp`.

 ![ACOP](./images/acoptriglp.png)